CDCgov/prime-reportstream/prime-router/docs/design/proposals/0023-condition-to-code-mapping/0023-condition-to-code-mapping.md

 ## Monitoring Mapping

 A key component for long term success of mapping code-to-condition will be the ability to capture codes that are unmapped and subsequently map them and re-send any affected messages.
 This will require that processes are in place to review and map any codes that do not have a mapping at time of receipt.
 In order to monitor for unmapped codes we need to log in the Action Log when an unmapped value is sent from a sender and have a process to add that mapping to the table.
 Below are two proposed strategies to add an entry to the Action Log when an unmapped value is encountered.
 For both strategies it is recommended to add a new ActionLogLevel in ActionLog.kt of "mapping" to differentiate missing mappings from other logged issues.
+Errors logged in the action log will contain a "tracking Id" and creation time to allow for follow=up on messages containing mapping errors.

 Example:
 ```kotlin